Back to School

 Building a good relationship with your child's teacher

 Get practical tips on fostering a sense of partnership with the teacher and administration to support your child's education.

 Organization problems and the beginning of the school year

-From our sister site, LD OnLine, learn how to help get your child with learning disabilities organized for school.
+Find helpful tips and strategies to help your child with learning disabilities get organized for school.